OfficeDev/teams-toolkit/packages/api/README.md

-# TeamsFx Core Pack
+# TeamsFx API Pack

-TeamsFx Core Pack implements the core capabilities for TeamsFx Extension/CLI under TeamsFx API contracts.
+TeamsFx API Pack is a collection of API contracts between TeamsFx Extension/CLI and TeamsFx core module.
+It defines the interfaces for 3rd party developer to write plugins to extending the toolkit capabilities.

 ## Data Collection.